speedandfunction/starter-kit-marketing/README.md

 - [ ] **Update the shortname.** This step can be skipped if the kit was installed using the CLI tool as it does this for you.
 The `shortname` option in `app.js` is used for the database name (unless another is given in the `@apostrophecms/db` module).
 You should change this to an appropriate project name before you start adding any users or content you would like to keep.
 - [ ] **Update the Express.js session secret.** The secret is set to `undefined` initially in the `modules/@apostrophecms/express/index.js` file.
 You should update this to a unique string.
-- [ ] **Decide if you want hot reloading on.** This starter kite uses nodemon to restart the app when files are changed.
+- [ ] **Decide if you want hot reloading on.** This starter kit uses nodemon to restart the app when files are changed.
 In `modules/@apostrophecms/asset/index.js` there is an option enabled to refresh the browser on restart.
 If you like this, do nothing.
 If you don't, remove the option or set it to `false`.
 The option has no effect when the app is in production.

 ## Apostrophecms module extensions
 The below Apostrophecms extensions have been included within this theme's main apostrophecms `app.js` file.